Iowa Supreme Court: Justices

 Justices are appointed by the governor from a list of nominees submitted by the State Judicial Nominating Commission.
-A justice serves an initial term consisting of one year plus whatever time remains until the January 1st that follows the next judicial retention election after the expiration of the one year period.
+A justice serves an initial term consisting of one year plus whatever time remains until the January 1st following the next judicial retention election after the expiration of the one year period.
 The regular term of office of justices retained at election is eight years.
 A justice must retire upon reaching the age of 72.
 The justices elect the chief justice.
 Terms end on December 31 of the year listed.

 Notable decisions

 In re Ralph, a colored man

-In re Ralph, a colored man, July 4, 1839 was the first reported decision in the Supreme Court of the Territory of Iowa, a federal court with jurisdiction similar to what would eventually be the Iowa Supreme Court when Iowa achieved statehood.
-It was decided twenty six years before the 13th Amendment, eighteen years before Dred Scott, and seven years before Iowa would be granted statehood.
+In re Ralph, a colored man, July 4, 1839 was the first reported decision in the Supreme Court of the Territory of Iowa, a federal court with jurisdiction similar to that the Iowa Supreme Court would eventually hold when Iowa achieved statehood.
+It was decided twenty six years before the 13th Amendment, eighteen years before Dred Scott, and seven years before Iowa was granted statehood.
 A black man from Missouri, Ralph, was allowed to travel to Iowa to work, in an attempt to purchase his freedom.
-When Ralph was unable to obtain the amount needed, the slave owner sent bounty hunters to return Ralph to Missouri.
-The opinion denied the slave owner while giving Ralph his freedom, expounding that the law “extend[s] equal protection to men of all colors and conditions”.
+When Ralph could not obtain the amount needed, the slave owner sent bounty hunters to return Ralph to Missouri.
+The opinion denied the slave owner while giving Ralph his freedom, expounding that the law "extend[s] equal protection to men of all colors and conditions".